 Committing and preparing

-- Strengthen mentoring relationships.
-Discuss your interests with professors and others.
+- Discuss your interests with professors and others.

 - Explore different types of graduate programs.
 Visit campuses and departments when possible.

-- Explore standardized tests, test dates and fees.
+- Research standardized tests, test dates and required fees.

 - Participate in a summer research internship/experience.